MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/eprocess.md

 The **RTL_RUN_ONCE** structure is an opaque structure that stores the information for a one-time initialization.

 Drivers must initialize this structure by calling the [**RtlRunOnceInitialize**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-rtlrunonceinitialize) routine before passing it to any other **RtlRunOnce*Xxx*** routines.

-Available on Windows Vista and later versions of the Windows operating system.

 Header: Ntddk.h.
 Include: Ntddk.h.